IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2a.md

 ---
 layout: docs
-title:  2.0 Developing for the IBM Streaming Analytics service
+title:  Create your first application in the Streaming Analytics service
-description:  Learn how to deploy a Python application in the IBM Streaming Analytics service on IBM Bluemix, without installing IBM Streams.
+description:  Learn how to deploy a Python application in the IBM Streaming Analytics service on IBM Cloud, without installing IBM Streams.
 weight: 25
 published: true
 tag: py16
 prev:
   file: python-appapi-devguide-2
-  title: 1.0 Installing Python APIs
+  title: Installing Python APIs
 next:
-  file: python-appapi-devguide-3
+  file: python-appapi-devguide-2b
-  title: 3.0 Developing with an IBM Streams installation
+  title: Create an application for IBM Cloud Private for data
 ---

-Follow the steps in this tutorial to get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output to the screen.
-The application runs as a job in your instance of the Streaming Analytics service on IBM Bluemix.
+Get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output.
+The application runs as a job in your instance of the Streaming Analytics service on the IBM Cloud.

 The Streaming Analytics service is built on IBM Streams technology.
 You don't need to install a local version of IBM Streams to build Python applications for the service.

 This tutorial requires a Python 3.5 environment.
 Familiarity with Python is recommended.

-## About streaming analytics applications

-Streaming analytics applications are intended to run indefinitely because they meet the need for real-time data processing.
-(This is in contrast to applications created for the Apache Hadoop framework, which are intended to terminate when a batch of data is successfully processed.)
-For example, consider a company whose product scans temperature sensors across the world to determine weather patterns and trends.
-Because there is always a temperature, there is a perpetual need to process data.
-The application that processes the data must be able to run for an indefinite amount of time.

-The application must also be scalable.
-If the number of temperature sensors doubles, the application must double the speed at which it processes data to ensure that analysis is available in a timely manner.

 ## 2.1 Setting up your Python environment